cyrus-am-i/satori-coin/claimportal/README.md

 ### ⌈ <font color="#14F195">SECURE VAULT ADDRESS</font> ⌋

 > [!CAUTION]
-> **ONLY** send $SATORI tokens to the address listed below.
+> **ONLY** interact and send $SATORI tokens to the address listed below.
 Sending to any other address will result in total loss of funds and no physical asset delivery.

 `EToyu35v4WwJQs3LXrY94ap1vHwWafZ4dxXdufXNUTKo`